liorshalev01/endpoint-website/index.md

 ## The Problem

 Endpoint devices are vulnerable.
-Attackers can take over apps or the operation system even when strict device security policies are in place.
+Attackers can take over apps or the operating system even when strict device security policies are in place.
 Some organizations prefer the flexibility of remote work but risk confidential data leaks from their employees’ endpoint devices.
 Other organizations give up the flexibility of remote work and adopt strict air-gap policies.

 ## Our Solution

 Our patented **augmented reality (AR) glasses** provide air-gap security without giving up the flexibility of remote work.
-Data stays encrypted until it reaches our AR glasses.
+Data remains encrypted until it reaches our AR glasses.
 Even on the user’s laptop or smartphone, the data remains encrypted and only becomes readable in front of the wearer’s eyes.
 This thwarts endpoint-based attacks since unencrypted data is never revealed to the operating system or network.
-Even if an attacker gains control of the user’s laptop or smartphone, the documents they’re viewing remain encrypted for the attacker.
+Even if an attacker gains control of the user’s laptop or smartphone, the documents they’re viewing remain encrypted for an attacker.

-In addition, our solution enables secured user input, such as signing documents or working with interactive web apps.
+In addition, our solution enables secure user input, such as signing documents or working with interactive web apps.
 Even if an attacker controls the user’s device, it cannot read or replay the input.

 ## How It Works